RMichelsen/Nvy/README.md

 # Nvy
 Nvy is a minimal [Neovim](https://neovim.io/) client for Windows written in C++.
-It uses DirectWrite to shape and render the grid cells and text.
+It uses DirectWrite to shape and render the grid cells and text.\
+An installation of [Neovim](https://neovim.io/) is required to use Nvy, preferably the latest nightly version, from [here](https://github.com/neovim/neovim/releases)

 ![](resources/client.png)